9 Offenses That Could Get You Fired From Your Job in UAE

 If the worker adopts a false identity and submits of falsified or forged documents and certificates.
 This means you are faking your qualifications or provide academic certifications that do not exist.

 If the worker makes a mistake that had substantial effects on the employer or the company.
-This may be in the form of theft or damage of company property.
+This may be in the form of theft or damage to company property.
 The employer, however, has to report the event to the Ministry of Labour within 48 hours of its occurrence.

 Disobedience of lawful orders.